blueorionn/php-movie-site/README.md

 # PHP MOVIEDB SITE

-This is a fun project created for learning and experimenting with Flask and MYSQL.
+This is a fun project created for learning and experimenting with Php and MYSQL.
 The goal is to build a simple movie and book database where users can add, search, and view details about their favorite movies and books.

 ## Features